Mozartted/Factory-api-docs/api.md

 - new_project_status
 - new_project_department (the id)
 - new_project_description
+- new_project_color

 ### color coding projects
-The Route : "api/v1/projects/{project}/colorcode"
+The Route : "api/v1/projects/{project}/colorcode" -verified
 his creates updates color code via post variables
 > POST Method

 - color

 ### Deleting Projects
-The Route : "api/v1/projects/{project}/remove"
+The Route : "api/v1/projects/{project}/remove" -verified
 This remove the project specified in {project}
 > DELETE Method

 ### Retrieve all Project
-The Route :"api/v1/projects/{department}/all"
-This retrieves all projects in the specified {department}
+The Route :"api/v1/projects/{department}/all" -verified This retrieves all projects in the specified {department}
 > GET Method

 ### Retrieving Specific Project
-The Route : "api/v1/projects/{id}"
+The Route : "api/v1/projects/{id}" -verified
 This retrives details about the specific project
 > GET Method